senthilkumar2015/RESTAPI/customer.md

-## Customer (/customer) - Get and Put Operations only.
+## Customer (/customers) - Get and Put Operations only.
-Customer endspoint helps you to manage customer details.
+Customer end point helps you to manage customer details.
 Request and Response format will be only in JSON format.

 ### Customer
 Customer resource represents following details